 Up 3-1 in the NBA Finals, it seemed like just a matter of time until the Golden State Warriors were crowned back-to-back NBA Champions.
 Little did they know the Cleveland Cavaliers had the right mindset to bring about a different outcome.

 Now mindset wasn’t the only reason the Cavs won.
 They had LeBron James, Kyrie Irving, and others.
-But talent alone isn’t enough if a team doesn’t believe they’re going to win.
+But talent alone isn’t enough if a team doesn’t believe they’re going to win — the mindset helps.
 Let’s look at how the right mindset can lead to success on and off the court.

 1. Take It One Game at a Time

 It’s kind of a cliché in pro sports, but it is true; you have to keep your head in the game (or the meeting, or the deal) you’re actually in.
 The Cavs knew they could still win the series when they were down 3-1, but they could certainly lose it too.
 Each game is an opportunity to lose if the team lets their attention wander into the future or the past.
 The Cavs focused on the one game they were playing and won.
 Then they won, again and again, one game at a time.